-In August of 2012, Suntan was honored with the Corporate Support Award, presented by the Florida Recreation and Park Association.
-The award is presented annually to a Corporation, Foundation, or Business Entity which has made significant and consistent contributions to the parks, recreation and leisure services field, without concern for direct personal or corporate gain or profit through sponsorship, creation or implementation of programs which have advanced the field or opened new opportunities for such advancement, within the last one year period.
+In August 2012, Suntan was honored with the Corporate Support Award, presented by the Florida Recreation and Park Association.
+The award is presented annually to a Corporation, Foundation, or Business Entity that has made significant and consistent contributions to the parks, recreation and leisure services field, without concern for direct personal or corporate gain or profit through sponsorship, creation or implementation of programs which have advanced the field or opened new opportunities for such advancement, within the last one year period.

 The history of Suntan's current home, the Don Vista building, is forever intertwined with the infamous pink hotel next door, the Don CeSar Resort.
 In 1925, work began on the “pink castle” (later nicknamed the Pink Lady) which opened on January 16, 1928.
 While under construction, the original owner and developer, Thomas J. Rowe, lived in what is now known as the Don Vista building.
 Upon the opening of the Don CeSar, the Don Vista then became the administrative offices for the hotel, as well as a bank for its guests.